 Prima facie negative values cannot be said unfavorable results every time.
 If we desire an increase in the value of a particulars item, a negative outcome of comparison cannot be said unfavorable results.

-New Number – Old Number / Old Number * 100
+New Number – Old Number/Old Number * 100

 Company XYZ in the first year after its incorporation made a profit of $ 15 million and in next year its profits increased to 16.5 million.
 What is the percentage change in its profits?

-Use below given data for the calculation of percentage change.
+Use below given data for the calculation.

-Calculation of percentage change can be done as follows-
+Calculation can be done as follows-